 This was concerning project Macintosh, the venture Steve Jobs was responsible for at the time.
 As a result, Steve Jobs was fired from the company he co-created.

 The company was riding on the wave of a developing internet and leaving its competition behind.
-Under Steve Jobs’ management, Apple had become one of the most successful companies in history.
+Under Steve Jobs’ autocratic management, Apple had become one of the most successful companies in history.

-Steve Jobs is considered to have led his company in an autocratic manner, as something of a dictator, making all the decisions himself.
+Steve Jobs is considered to have led his company in an autocratic manner, as something of a dictator, making all the management decisions himself.
 This showed a lack of trust in his employees and made him unpopular with his team.

 Despite this apparent lack of trust, Steve Jobs knew the importance of taking business risks and as a result, made many mistakes in his career.
-The genius was that Steve Jobs was the first to learn from his mistakes.
-Through his innovative ideas, he had created one of the most successful companies on the planet.
+The genius was that Steve Jobs was the first to learn from his mistakes through his innovative ideas.

 Why It Won’t Work for You